evanw/esbuild/README.md

   --jsx-fragment=...
 What to use instead of React.Fragment --loader:X=L          Use loader L to load file extension X, where L is
-                        one of: js, jsx, ts, tsx, json, text, base64 --mime-type:X=L       Use mime type L to read file extension X, only applicable when loader is dataurl for that extension
+                        one of: js, jsx, ts, tsx, json, text, base64

 Advanced options:
   --version             Print the current version and exit